testlbin/procds/README.md

-# Anonymous Submission for MICCAI 2025 Paper ID: 2399
+# Anonymous Submission

-This repository contains the anonymized materials for our submission to MICCAI 2025 (Paper ID: 2399).
+Anonymous Submission for MICCAI 2025 Paper ID: 2399 This repository contains the anonymized materials for our submission to MICCAI 2025 (Paper ID: 2399).
 Below is an overview of the contents and structure of this repository.

 '''